GraemeMalcolm/ai-agents/Instructions/Labs/02-agent-function.md

 1. In the cloud shell toolbar, in the **Settings** menu, select **Go to Classic version** (this is required to use the code editor).

-    > **Tip**: As you paste commands into the cloudshell, the ouput may take up a large amount of the screen buffer.
-You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. In the PowerShell pane, enter the following commands to clone the GitHub repo containing the code files for this exercise:

     ```